bjerrep/obsoleta/README.md

 is not legal:

-	a:test:anyarch:0.1.2
-	  b:test:anyarch:0.1.2
+	./obsoleta.py --conf mini.conf --root test/A2_test_simple --package a --tree
+	a:0.1.2:testing:anyarch:unknown
+	  b:0.1.2:testing:anyarch:unknown
-	       - Package not found: b:test:anyarch:0.1.2 required by a:test:anyarch:0.1.2
+	   - Package not found: b:0.1.2:testing:anyarch:unknown required by a:0.1.2:testing:anyarch:unknown

-Complaining about the package b:test:anyarch:0.1.2 which is a dummy constructed for the occasion might not be the best way to convey the problem but that's the way it is right now.
+Complaining about the package b:0.1.2:testing:anyarch:unknown which is a dummy constructed for the occasion might not be the best way to convey the problem but that's the way it is right now.
 Also the valid track names are currently hardcoded in the python script which is not the way it should be.

 ### Arch